sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/onion-trail.md

     <img src="/assets/images/onion-trail/miscellaneous/elite-gardener.png" alt="elite-gardener.png" width=200px/>
 </p>

 I have made many contributions to the game.
-My most impressive of my contributions are:
+My most impressive contributions are:

-- [Entity system](/projects/onion-trail/entity-system): Software architecture for managing the controls, health, and status effects of player and NPC entities.
+- [Entity system](/projects/onion-trail/entity-system): Software architecture for managing the controls, health, and status effects of player/NPC entities.
 - [Oregon Trail system](/projects/onion-trail/oregon-trail-system): Game mechanics for performing Oregon Trail style vehicle travel, prompts, and resource management.
 - [WarAndPeace system](/projects/onion-trail/war-and-peace-system): A generic software architecture for implementing a variety of weapons, obstacles, and items in the Unity game engine.
 - [Wave Survival system](/projects/onion-trail/wave-survival-system): A wave survival game mode where waves can be designed entirely through the inspector.

-I also have some small-scale [miscellaneous](/projects/onion-trail/miscellaneous) features to show off.
+Some smaller miscellaneous features can be seen [here](/projects/onion-trail/miscellaneous).
 As a teaser, here's an example weapon implemented using the WarAndPeace system.
 A projectile launcher that shoots self-regulating bullets that can:

 - Deal damage with critical chance
 - Apply knockback through impulsive forces or velocity changes